Florida CPA requirements

 - 3 semester hours (4 quarter hours) of business law based on US law

-Minimum experience requirements
+Florida CPA experience requirements

-One year of work experience verified by a licensed CPA.
+Florida requires all candidates to complete one year of work experience verified by a licensed CPA.

-Work experience shall include any type of service or advice involving the use of accounting, attest, compilation, management advisory, financial advisory, tax, or consulting skills, all of which must be verified by a certified public accountant who is licensed by a state or territory of the United States.
+Work experience shall include any type of service or advice involving the use of accounting, attestation, compilation, management advisory, financial advisory, tax, or consulting skills, all of which must be verified by a certified public accountant who is licensed by a state or territory of the United States.
 This experience is acceptable if it was gained through employment in government, industry, academia, or public practice and constituted a substantial part of the applicant’s duties.

 The experience must either average at least 20 hours a week over no more than 104 weeks, or average no more than40 hours a week over no more than 52 weeks.
 Reasonable vacation time and sick leave or other required absences may be permitted.
 A certified public accountant shall certify that the applicant rendered such services as are customarily performed by full-time, regularly employed staff employees for a minimum of 2,000 hours gained over a period of not less than 52 or more than 104 weeks.
 The sequence of the experience is considered immaterial, that is, whether the experience was secured before or after taking the examination, or partly before the examination and partly after the examination, provided the two periods combined equal at least one year.